GarrettHafen/seniorProject/README.md

 - -- calendar has no styling (getting error)
 - ----- to work on this issue, go to components/fullcalendar.js and uncomment the 3rd line, the scss line. then run
 - ----- and navigate to localhost:3000/calendar2
+- ----- see https://github.com/fullcalendar/fullcalendar-react for a working example of the desired end result